Pathoschild/smapi-mod-dump/source/Quest Framework/README.md

 You can create content packs which adds your custom quests.
 Options for added quests by this way are limited.
 For more advanced stuffs with quests use advanced api.

-To create JSON content pack see [Content Pack API guide](docs/content-pack-guide.md).
+To create JSON content pack see [Content Pack API guide](docs/content-pack-guide.md).Content packs also supports [i18n translations](docs/translations.md).

 ### Advanced API